sebasfalcone/better-work-notes/Notes_about_C++.md

     ...
 } // this is the end of a scope
 ```

-There are three ways for an objects to go out of scope:
+There are three ways for objects to go out of scope:
 - Encountering the next closing bracket **}**.
 - Encountering a return statement.
 - Having an exception thrown inside the current scope that is not caught inside the current scope.

 ### The heap
-The heap is where dynamically allocated objects are stored, that is to say **objects that are allocated with a call to new**, which returns a pointer.
-In reality the heap is the memory allocated by **malloc**, **calloc** and **realloc**, and new stores it in the **free store** (but the term is used anyways).
+The heap is where dynamically allocated objects are stored, that is to say, **objects that** are allocated with a call to new**, which returns a pointer.
+In reality, the heap is the memory allocated by **malloc**, **calloc** and **realloc**, and new stores it in the **free store** (but the term is used anyways).

 Objects stored on the heap are **not destroyed automatically** but when **delete** is called.
-This offers the advantage of keeping them longer than then end of a scope, and without incurring any copy except those of pointers (which are cheap).
+This offers the advantage of keeping them longer than the end of a scope, and without incurring any copy except those of pointers (which are cheap).

 > NOTE: Pointers allow to manipulate objects polymorphically.
 A pointer to a base class can point to objects of any derived class.

-The price for this flexibility is that the developer is in charge of the deletion on this objects also called deallocation.
+The price for this flexibility is that the developer is in charge of the deletion of these objects also called deallocation.
 Deleting an object on the heap is not trivial, because delete has to be called **once and only once**, doing so leads to *undefined behavior*.
 If the memory is not deallocated, then this memory space is not reusable, this is called a *memory leak*.

 As you can see, this is a problem.
-Latter we will see the concept of [smart pointers](#smart-pointers) which will help us on this task.
+Later we will see the concept of [smart pointers](#smart-pointers) which will help us with this task.

 ## Function pointers
 A way to assign a function to a variable.